RicardoToledo/studocu-qa-engineer-assignment/test-plan.md

 ### Cross-Browser Testing

-Tested the application across all major desktop browsers as well as mobile browsers to ensure consistent performance, layout integrity, and functionality across different platforms and devices.
+The application is tested across all major desktop browsers as well as mobile browsers to ensure consistent performance, layout integrity, and functionality across different platforms and devices.

 `Desktop`: Chromium, Firefox, WebKit